sfc-gh-mkobel/hybrid-table-quickstart/README.md

 select * from ORDER_HEADER limit 10;
 ```

 This time it worked!
-This is because HYBRID_QUICKSTART_BI_USER_ROLE role has the appropriate privileges at all levels of the hierarchy.
+This is because the HYBRID_QUICKSTART_BI_USER_ROLE role has the appropriate privileges at all levels of the hierarchy.

 ### Step 6.2 Hybrid Table Masking Policy

-In this step, we will create a new masking policy object and apply the masking policy to a column TRUCK_EMAIL in hybrid table TRUCK using an ALTER TABLE … ALTER COLUMN statement.
+In this step, we will create a new masking policy object and apply it to the TRUCK_EMAIL column in the TRUCK hybrid table using an ALTER TABLE...
+ALTER COLUMN statement.

 First, we will create a new masking policy.